-Texas Woman's University is located in the suburban setting of Denton, Texas, less than an hour from Dallas-Fort Worth.
+Texas Woman's University is located in the suburban setting of Denton, Texas, in the suburbs of Dallas-Fort Worth.

-If you want to see Texas Woman's University for yourself, plan a visit.
+If you are interested in seeing Texas Woman's University for yourself, plan a visit.
 The best way to reach campus is to take Interstate 35 to Denton, or book a flight to the nearest airport, Dallas-Fort Worth International.

 You can also take a virtual campus tour to get a sense of what Texas Woman's University and Denton are like without leaving home.

 See a full list of colleges in Texas and save your favorites to your college list.

 The deadline for Fall first-year applications to Texas Woman's University is Continuous processing.